Truthful Aggregation of Budget Proposals

-Closest to our work is that of \citet{GKSA16}.
+Also closely related is the work of \citet{GKSA16}.
 The primary focus of their paper is on \emph{knapsack voting}, in which each voter submits her preferred set of projects to fully fund.
-However, they also consider the use of \emph{fractional} knapsack voting in a setting in which partial funding of alternatives is permitted and voters have $\ell_1$ preferences.
-This corresponds exactly to our setting.
-They show that the mechanism that maximizes social welfare (with some fixed tie-breaking) is incentive compatible.
-We replicate this result by showing that the welfare-maximizing mechanism (with an arguably more natural way to break ties) is a member of the large class of moving phantom mechanisms, all of which are incentive compatible. \citeauthor{GKSA16} do not consider other mechanisms for this setting.
+However, they also consider the use of \emph{fractional} knapsack voting in a setting in which partial funding of alternatives is permitted and voters have $\ell_1$ preferences, which is exactly our setting.
+They re-discover the result of \citet{midpoint} that the mechanism that maximizes social welfare is incentive compatible, though they use a different tie-breaking rule (namely, lexicographic). \citeauthor{GKSA16} do not consider other mechanisms for this setting.